 Hearing loss/deafness can happen at any point in a person’s life.
 There are a range of communication aids:

 There are a number of ‘speech to text’ software options, some of which, are free.
 The software can be used on a smartphone, tablet or PC.
 Here is a list of options currently available.
 Of course, technology moves so fast that more and more apps come online and improve accessibility – Google Live captioning is a great example of this:

 Sign Language Interpreters are professionals who facilitate communication between deaf and hearing people.
 Interpreters have extensive knowledge of cultural differences in English and British Sign Language.
 This enables interpreters to translate from one language to another to achieve linguistic equivalence.
 There is a national register of qualified interpreters that list over 1,000 interpreters working across the UK.

 - Hearing loop:

 People who wear hearing aids will use a hearing loop system.
 The loop picks up sounds from the room and then emits a signal that a hearing aid picks up.
-A loop cuts out most background noise making sound clearer.
+A loop cuts out most background noise making the sound clearer.

 Subtitles (or captions) are the text form of dialogue or commentary.
 They are, usually at the bottom of the screen in films, tv programmes or as stage text at theatre productions.

 This page gives a brief but detailed overview of the information that organisations need to be aware of when making services accessible.
-Deafness and hearing loss are complex issues which affect each person differently.
-In other words, there is not a ‘one-size-fits-all’ approach.
+Deafness and hearing loss are complex issues that affect each person differently.
+In other words, there is not a one-size-fits-all approach.
 This is something many organisations are slowly coming to realise as their customer base shrinks.
 Customers want to know you have considered their needs, including those who may have lost their hearing.